 To further enrich the lives of children in our school, we organise a range of extra-curricular activities at different times of the year.
-These can include: Year 2 choir, football, ballet, art, playground games, martial arts.

-PEGASUS CHILDREN'S CLUB (After and before school care)
+PEGASUS CHILDREN'S CLUB (Before and after school care)

 This takes place in our dining hall and is run by an experienced team of play workers.
 The hours of the club are as follows: